Unified approach to power-efficiency trade-off relations of generic thermal machines

-As we mentioned in remark iii) below Eq.~\eqref{eq:Pmax}, heat pumps and heat exchangers with $\theta\gamma<0$ do not have locally maximum positive output power.
-The monotonicity of their PETORs can be directly observed from Fig.~\ref{fig:Tradeoffs}.
+As we mentioned in remark ii) below Eq.~\eqref{eq:tradeoff_norm_alpha=1}, heat pumps and heat exchangers with $\theta\gamma<0$ do not have locally maximum positive output power.
+The monotonicity of their trade-off relations can be directly observed from Fig.~\ref{fig:alpha=1_tradeoff}.
 Mathematically, $\theta\gamma<0$ leads to $P$ being a monotonically increasing function of cycle time $\tau$ in the physically meaningful region of $\tau>0$, without any optimal time that locally maximizes $P$.
 This is also revealed in the specific analysis of heat pumps in Ref.~\cite{yeMaximumEfficiencyLowdissipation2022}.